 On May 11, during the Battle of Spotsylvania Court House, General J.E.B.
 Stuart’s famed Confederate cavalry made a stand against advancing Union cavalry at nearby Yellow Tavern, six miles north of Richmond.
 General Philip Sheridan’s troops, which included a brigade led by General George A. Custer, outnumbered the rebels two to one.
 After heavy casualties were sustained on both sides, Sheridan’s men pulled out a victory; in an even more crushing loss for the Confederacy, Stuart was mortally wounded in the battle.

-At dawn on May 12, Hancock’s Union corps attacked the Confederate mule-shoe salient at a section that became known as “Bloody Angle,” capturing most of a rebel division of and nearly splitting Lee’s army in half.
+At dawn on May 12, Hancock’s Union corps attacked the Confederate mule-shoe salient at a section that became known as “Bloody Angle,” capturing most of a rebel division and nearly splitting Lee’s army in half.
 As he had done in the Battle of the Wilderness, General Lee himself tried to lead the rebels in a counterattack, only to be ordered to the rear by his soldiers.
-Led instead by Georgia brigadier John B. Hood, the counterattack managed to force the bluecoats back.
+Led instead by Brigadier General John B. Hood, the counterattack managed to force the bluecoats back.
 Fighting raged at Bloody Angle for some 20 hours, in possibly the fiercest sustained stretch of combat of the war.
 Meanwhile, the Union 5th and 9th corps attacked the Confederate left and right, with little success.
 Late that night, Lee ordered his battered troops to fall back and form a new line a half-mile behind, which had been hastily fortified by Confederate engineers.

 Spotsylvania Court House: Costly But Inconclusive